 - massage therapy;

 Foam cervical collars – neck braces – have fallen out of favor as a regular treatment for whiplash injuries.
 A car accident victim should discuss treatment with the doctor and continue with follow-up medical care until the doctor clears the patient of injury.
 Victims should be sure to maintain records of all doctor and hospital visits in the event of a future tort lawsuit.

 A car accident victim can collect Accident Benefits (otherwise known as no-fault benefits) to address certain accident-related expenses, including medical and therapeutic care, lost wages, and attendant care.
 There are, however, strict requirements for seeking compensation.

 A victim has only seven days from the date of the accident to inform an insurance company of the crash and resultant injury.
 After that, the victim has only 30 days in which to file an Accident Benefits claim following receipt of the application.
 Any delay in applying could result in delayed medical care and jeopardize a victim’s right to compensation.

 Have you recently suffered whiplash in a rear-end car accident or other motor vehicle crash in Ontario?
-The Preszler Law Firm has more than 50 years experience helping car accident victims pursue fair and comprehensive post-accident benefits.
+The Preszler Injury Lawyers has more than 50 years experience helping car accident victims pursue fair and comprehensive post-accident benefits.
 Call 1-800-JUSTICE® or complete our confidential online form to schedule a free case evaluation.